What are your chances of acceptance?

 Colleges look beyond excellent grades and test scores when evaluating applicants.
 At the most selective schools, extracurriculars generally play a huge role in determining which students will make the cut.

-Summer programs are variable in terms of impressiveness.
+Summer programs are variable in terms of impressiveness on the four tiers, but generally they will fall between Tiers 2 and 3.
 Typically, the more selective a program is, the better it will look on your application.
-Moreover, programs that are free will be more like to give you an edge than those that are costly.
+Moreover, programs that are free will be more likely to give you an edge than those that are costly.

 To find out how business programs and other aspects of your profile affect your chances of admission at top colleges, check out CollegeVine’s chancing engine.
 This free tool will also give you tips on how to improve your profile!